 Content provides an introduction to the origins of medical terminology.
 A word-building system is introduced and abbreviations and symbols are discussed.
-Also introduced is an orientation to understanding radiographic orders and diagnostic report interpretation.
+Also introduced is an orientation to understanding medical imaging orders and diagnostic report interpretation.
 Related terminology is addressed.

-- Apply the word-building process. - Interpret medical abbreviations and symbols. - Critique orders, requests and diagnostic reports. - Define medical imaging and radiation oncology terms. - Translate medical terms, abbreviations and symbols into common language from a medical report.
+- Apply the word-building process. - Interpret medical abbreviations and symbols. - Critique orders, requests and diagnostic reports. - Define medical imaging and radiation oncology terms. - Translate medical terms, abbreviations and symbols into common language from a medical report into layman's terms.